robinhood/faust/docs/userguide/models.rst

         async for payload in stream:
             data = json.loads(payload)

-To integrate with external systems, Faust's :ref:`codecs` can help you support serialization and de-serialization to and from any format.
-Models describe the form of messages, while codecs explain how they're serialized/compressed/encoded/etc.
+To integrate with external systems, :ref:`codecs` help you support serialization and de-serialization to and from any format.
+Models describe the form of messages, and codecs explain how they're serialized, compressed, encoded, and so on.

 The default codec is configured by the applications ``key_serializer`` and ``value_serializer`` arguments::